Combined Presentations

 - Increasing physical stocks with declining values: Abundance can reduce unit prices, potentially reducing incentives for sustainable management

 - Unvalued ecosystem services: Many regulating and cultural services from marine ecosystems are not captured in monetary accounts, creating gaps between comprehensive physical measures and partial monetary values.
-The treatment of ecosystem services valuation in TG-1.9 Valuation addresses these measurement challenges.
+The treatment of ecosystem services valuation in TG-1.9 Safe Usage of Monetary Valuation addresses these measurement challenges.

 The SEEA EA notes that "monetary values may be a poor guide to physical sustainability" and recommends that combined presentations include both physical and monetary information to support comprehensive analysis[18].